In this article, we'll cover:

 The PaaS cloud service model can be applied across a diverse range of business functions, namely those involved in developing and deploying user-friendly applications.
-Here are some of the main PaaS applications that can help businesses and organisations.
+Here are some of the main applications that can help businesses and organisations.

 PaaS vendors provide various tools that are integral to software development.
 Often, these tools are offered as a framework.
-However, the specific offerings depend on the PaaS provider.
+However, the specific offerings depend on the provider.

 Middleware refers to the software that lies between user-facing apps and a machine’s operating system.
 PaaS vendors provide middleware so that users can perform requests like form submissions on web browsers or allowing web servers to return pages based on the user’s profile.
 It’s essential for running and facilitating the communication of data and information between applications, but end-users don’t interact with it directly.

 A PaaS vendor provides and maintains the operating systems that developers and applications work on.

 PaaS vendors administer, manage, and maintain databases for users.
 This means that providers handle database management functions like upgrades, backups, and monitoring, without involving the user.

 As the next level in the cloud computing model, PaaS includes everything that is involved in IaaS.
 So a provider will either manage services, storage, and data itself or purchase them from an IaaS vendor.

 What are the Differences Between IaaS, PaaS, and SaaS?

 Now that you’re up to date on all things PaaS, let’s look at how different cloud services stack up against one another.